Charlie Kirk: Assassination

 On September 10, 2025, while on stage at Utah Valley University in Orem, Utah, for a TPUSA event, "The American Comeback Tour", Kirk was fatally shot in the neck.
 The shooting took place at 12:23 p.m.
 MDT (18:23 UTC), around 20 minutes after the event began, in front of an audience of about 3,000 people.
 Kirk was taken to Timpanogos Regional Hospital in critical condition, where he was pronounced dead later that afternoon.

 Authorities arrested the suspected shooter, 22-year-old Tyler James Robinson, in Washington, Utah, on September 12.
-Four days later on September 16, he was subsequently charged with aggravated murder, felony discharge of a firearm causing serious bodily injury, two counts of obstruction of justice, two counts of witness tampering, and commission of a violent offense in the presence of a child.
+Four days later, on September 16, he was charged with aggravated murder and other offenses.

 Public vigil and memorial service

-On September 14, a public vigil was held for Kirk at John F. Kennedy Center for the Performing Arts and was attended by Trump administration officials and Republican lawmakers including House speaker Mike Johnson, White House press secretary Karoline Leavitt, and Health and Human Services Secretary Robert F. Kennedy Jr.
+On September 14, a public vigil was held for Kirk at John F. Kennedy Center for the Performing Arts, and was attended by Trump administration officials and Republican lawmakers, including House speaker Mike Johnson, White House press secretary Karoline Leavitt, and Health and Human Services Secretary Robert F. Kennedy Jr.

-A memorial service followed on September 21, at State Farm Stadium in Glendale, Arizona, which reached full capacity with a total turnout nearing 100,000 people.
+A memorial service followed on September 21 at State Farm Stadium in Glendale, Arizona, which reached full capacity with a total turnout nearing 100,000 people.
 Prominent figures in attendance included President Trump, Vice President JD Vance, Kennedy Jr., and Defense Secretary Pete Hegseth.
 The list of speakers included political commentator Tucker Carlson, White House chief of staff Susie Wiles, and Kirk's widow Erika, who publicly forgave Robinson during her remarks.
-Police estimated that over 90,000 supporters attended the service.